leybme/WpfSerialPortMonitor/README.md

    After building the project, you can run the application directly from Visual Studio or by executing the compiled binary.

 ## Usage
+### If you use Arduino for test serial, you can use the code in Folder ArduinoEchoTestCode

 1. **Select a Serial Port**